Topological effect on the Anderson transition in chiral symmetry classes

-\emph{Quantal phase interference.}--- The weak topology term endows the vortex excitation with an imaginary number in the action $S$, yielding unique interference effect in $Z$,
+\emph{Quantal phase interference.}---The weak topology term endows the vortex excitation with an imaginary number in the action $S$, yielding a unique interference effect in $Z$,

 Here $S_0$ comes from the first two terms in the NLSM and it is real-valued.
-A dipole vector $\bm{m}$ is associated with a vortex-antivortex pair in the 2D case, connecting vortex and antivortex in the 2D space.
-In the 3D case, a vortex loop is characterized by an antisymmetric tensor ${\bm S}$ whose $(\mu,\nu)$-element is a projected area of the loop on the $\mu$-$\nu$ plane.
+A dipole vector $\bm{m}$ is associated with a vortex-antivortex pair with a vorticity $\eta$ in the 2D case, connecting vortex and antivortex in the 2D space.
+In the 3D case, a vortex loop with vorticity $\eta$ is characterized by an antisymmetric tensor ${\bm S}$ whose $(\mu,\nu)$-element is a projected area of the loop on the $\mu$-$\nu$ plane.
 Due to the imaginary number, vortex-antivortex dipoles with different angles and lengths bring about destructive interference mutually in the partition function in 2D, while dipoles parallel to $\vec{\chi}$ are free from the interference.
 In the partition function for 3D, vortex loops having finite projections in the plane normal to $\vec{\chi}$ induce the interference, and those confined in planes parallel to $\vec{\chi}$ do not.
-Due to the destructive interference, the vortex excitations polarized along $\vec{\chi}$ dominate the partition function near the Anderson transition in chiral symmetry classes.
-The proliferation of the polarized vortex excitations makes the spatial correlations of the $Q$ field strongly disordered perpendicular to $\vec{\chi}$ while weakly disordered along $\vec{\chi}$.
+Due to the destructive interference, the vortex excitations polarized along $\vec{\chi}$ dominate the partition function near the Anderson transition in chiral symmetry classes (see Fig.~\ref{fig:polarization}).
+The spatial proliferation of the polarized vortex excitation does not destroy long-range spatial coherence of the U(1) phase along the topological direction, while it does destroy the phase coherence along the other direction(s)~\cite{SM}.
+Such spatially-anisotropic phase coherence leads to the strong spatial anisotropy of the diffusion; the transport along the topological direction remains diffusive, while the transport along the other direction(s) becomes insulating.

-The consequence of the quantum interference effect can be analytically studied by a renormalization group (RG) analysis.
+The consequence of the quantum interference effect is studied analytically studied by a renormalization group (RG) analysis.
 We take the 2D chiral unitary class (AIII) as an example and show that the NLSM with $\vec{\chi}\ne 0$ universally undergoes a phase transition from (critical) metal phase to quasi-localized phase, the latter of which is characterized by a fixed point with finite conductivity along $\vec{\chi}$ and zero conductivity perpendicular to $\vec{\chi}$.
-We expect the analysis can be also generalized to other chiral symmetry classes (BDI, CII) and higher dimensions.
+To this end, we map the U($N$) NLSM into its dual theory~\cite{konigMetalinsulatorTransitionTwodimensional2012,SM}.
+The dual theory resembles the 2D sine-Gordon model which facilitates the RG analysis~\cite{konigMetalinsulatorTransitionTwodimensional2012,kogutIntroductionLatticeGauge1979,SM}.